zealberth/zealberth/README.md

 -->

 ## Hi there 👋
 I'm Alberth Florêncio and I'm from Fortaleza, CE, Brazil.
-I have a Master's degree in Computer Science and also, I'm working as a Data Scientist at [Observatório da Indústria do Ceará](https://www.observatorio.ind.br/).
+I have a Master's degree in Computer Science and also, and I'm working as a Data Scientist at [Anchor Loans](https://www.anchorloans.com/).

-- 📈 I’m currently working with data analysis and data extraction
+- 📈 I’m currently working with machine learning models on AWS using AWS SageMaker.
-- 🤖 I’m currently learning deep learning models and visualization techniques
+- 🤖 I’m currently learning about MLOps stuff and I'm interested about GenAI
-- 🍻 Ask me about: beers, memes, movies
+- 🍻 Ask me about: coffee, memes and movies
 - 💻 Languages: Python3, Matlab, Cypher, SQL